History of Kendall County Fair

 The objectives of the Kendall County Fair is to further the education objectives of the 4-H program in agriculture and home economics; to improve and encourage the breeding of fine stock and poultry; to stimulate the study of arts and sciences; to hold and give an annual fair where the products of the same may be exhibited, and to do any and all other things that are necessarily incident thereto.

-The Kendall County Fair is the first weekend in Augusta and runs three days, Friday, Saturday Sunday.
+The Kendall County Fair is the first weekend in August and runs three days, Friday, Saturday Sunday.
 Entry check-in for the Open Show and 4-H begins Thursday.
 Entertainment includes a truck and tractor pull, country western band, demolition derby, and rodeo.

 A petting zoo, pony rides, volleyball tournament, commercial exhibits, great food and good company all make up our true county fair.

 Many additions and improvements are in the planning states for the future growth of the Kendall County Fairgrounds, but the success and growth of the Kendall County Fair can only continue through the commitment and support of individuals and businesses.

 It is a lot of work to host a Fair.
 Here is a list of some truly hard-working and dedicated Kendall County Fair Association members.

 Lea Ann Koch – 1st Vice President Tracy Kuhn – 2nd Vice President

 Nikki Dierzen – Secretary Lisa Olah – Treasurer

 Tom Anderson Kent Bateman Karol Bundy Fred Davis Kim Eisnaugle Cassidy Hamman

 Kevin Kuhn Roger Lambert Aaron Morris Jeff Nakaerts Tom Oker Jeremy Reglin